-- The VPP or any customer site within the aggregation is not simultaneously enrolled in a market-integrated DR program offered by an IOU, third-party DRP, or CCA, and - 2 A customer site within the aggregation is not currently taking service on a critical peak pricing (CPP) or real time pricing (RTP)-equivalent tariff, and - 2 All sites within the VPP aggregation are located within the distribution service area of a single IOU, and - The aggregated BTM storage capacity of the VPP meets the "Minimum VPP Size Threshold", where the VPP size is determined by summing the Rule 21 interconnected capacity of the individual storage devices comprising the aggregation, and
+- The VPP or any customer site within the aggregation is not simultaneously enrolled in a market-integrated DR program offered by an IOU, third-party DRP, or CCA, and - All sites within the VPP aggregation are located within the distribution service area of a single IOU, and - The aggregated BTM storage capacity of the VPP meets the "Minimum VPP Size Threshold", where the VPP size is determined by summing the Rule 21 interconnected capacity of the individual storage devices comprising the aggregation, and - © Each site within the VPP aggregation has a Rule 21 permit.

 The VPP aggregations shall be dispatched by the IOUs for at least the Minimum VPP Dispatch Hours per season.
 In addition to the Group A triggers defined below, the IOUs may exercise discretion to dispatch the VPP in response to other forecasted or anticipated grid stress conditions, such as, high locational marginal prices in the CAISO markets, extreme heat waves, etc., to achieve the Minimum Dispatch Hours.
-The IOUs may negotiate agreements with the

-VPP aggregators to clarify other requirements as needed, including potential administration fees, to implement the Minimum Dispatch Hours and related ELRP compensation.
+The IOUs may negotiate agreements with the VPP aggregators to clarify other requirements as needed, including potential administration fees, to implement the Minimum Dispatch Hours and related ELRP compensation.
+Each IOU shall strive to develop a standardized agreement to implement a uniform process to simplify implementation and ensure similar treatment across different aggregators.
+The IOUs are encouraged to jointly conduct workshops or a working group process to facilitate consensus building on the terms and conditions of the agreements.